A Manifold Objective

 A parameter for a AbstractManoptProblem

-indicating that the problem uses functions that do not allocate memory but work on their input, i.e. in place.
+indicating that the problem uses functions that do not allocate memory but work on their input, in place.

 Manopt.evaluation_type